How to Earn a Certificate or Associate Degree

 To earn a UAF degree, you must satisfy three sets of requirements: general university requirements; certificate or degree requirements; and program (major) requirements.
 These requirements are all described in this section of the catalog.
 Requirements for your major are found in the Certificate and Associate Degree Programs section.

-You must earn at least 30 semester hours for a certificate and 60 semester hours for an associate degree, including transfer credits.
+You must earn at least 30 semester credits for a certificate and 60 semester credits for an associate degree, including transfer credits, at the 100-level or above.
 At least 15 semester credits applicable to any certificate or associate degree must be earned at UAF.
 A minimum cumulative GPA of 2.0 is required in all work as well as in your major field.
 In addition, you must earn a minimum C- grade in courses required for your associate degree major.
 Some majors require higher GPAs for major course work.

 Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling degree, certificate or major requirements.
 However, credit hours for such courses count only once toward total credits required for the degree or certificate.

 |TABLE 18 General University Requirements for

 |Credits that must be earned at UAF (residence credit)||15 credits||15 credits|

 |Grade point average required||2.0 cumulative and in major||2.0 cumulative and in major|

 |Minimum grades required for major||No grade lower than C- in courses required for major.
 Some departments have higher requirements||No grade lower than C- in courses required for major.
 Some departments have higher requirements.|

 |Catalog year that can be used to meet requirements||May use any catalog in effect when enrolled as a degree-seeking student, regardless of major; five-year limit on catalog year||May use any catalog in effect when enrolled as a degree-seeking student, regardless of major; five-year limit on catalog year|